Jaspreet-Nijjar/password-generator/README.md

 ![Password Generator](./project-image.png)

 ## About the project
 This project allows you to determine the length of a random password you wish to generate.
 I have added checks to ensure the length is over 3 characters as validation.
-If it is not, the user will notified in the output text.
+If it is not, the user will be notified in the output text.

 ## Technologies Used